huxiangyun/kaggle_CreditCardFraudDetection/README.md

 To represent outliers , we have used boxplot diagrams, using plotly library in R [3].
 For each feature, boxplots for both "Fraud" class and "Normal" class are plotted separately.
 Histograms representing the distribution of each feature are also plotted.

 <b>
   1) outliers for class-0(not fraud) is way more than class-1(fraud).
-So we can know that fetures of fraud classes are following a pattern.
+So we can know that fetures of fraud classes are following a pattern.<br>
   2) We also know that some of the features are rightly skewed(V1, V2, V8 etc.), some are leftly skewed(v7 etc.) but most of them follow normal distribution (V4, V11, V13, V15 etc.)</b>

 <table>